simranluthra/Movies-Trailer/Readme.md

 # Getting Started
-- Compile and run the `moviestrailer.py`
+- Compile and run the project by the command `python moviestrailer.py`